Han Geng

-Han Geng (born February 9, 1984) is a Chinese Mandopop singer and actor.
-He started his career in 2001, when he was chosen by S.M.
-Entertainment to become a member of South Korean boy band Super Junior, which debuted in 2005.
-He later became the leader of its sub-group Super Junior-M in 2008.
-On December 21, 2009, Han filed a lawsuit against SME to terminate his contract.
-He has since returned to China to pursue a solo career.
-On September 27, 2011, Han's departure from SM Entertainment was made official as both parties came to a mutual agreement.
+Han Geng (born February 9, 1984) is a Chinese singer and actor.
+He became a trainee under S.M.
+Entertainment in 2001, debuted in 2005 as a member of the K-pop boy band Super Junior, and became the leader of its subunit Super Junior-M in 2008.
+In 2009, he filed a lawsuit to terminate his contract with S.M.
+Entertainment and returned to China; the dispute was settled in 2011.
+After his popularity in China peaked in the early 2010s, Han transitioned toward an acting career from 2015 onward, appearing in films such as So Young (2013), Ex-Files (2014), and Ex-Files 3 (2017).

-For his various contributions to the spread of Chinese culture, Han was chosen as a torch bearer for the 2008 Beijing Olympics.
-He later also became an ambassador for the 2010 Shanghai Expo and the 2010 Asian Games.
-In late 2012, Han started to gain international attention and won the 2012 MTV Europe Music Awards' "Best Worldwide Act" and Nickelodeon's 2013 Kids' Choice Awards' "Favorite Asian Act".

 Early life

 Han is of ethnic Nanai descent from Northeast China, and was born in Mudanjiang, Heilongjiang, China.
 He attended Guang Hua Elementary School from 1990 to 1996.

 At age 12, Han was accepted into the dance department at the Central University for Nationalities in Beijing, and left his family and his hometown in the Northeastern part of China to pursue studies in dance.
 During his years at the university, he mastered all 56 types of traditional dances from China's 56 ethnic groups, (Note: As demonstrated on KBS's Star Golden Bell, broadcast on September 2, 2006.) received training in ballet and martial arts, and performed in many countries including the United States and Russia.

 In 1999, as a representative of the Nanai ethnic group, Han participated in China's anniversary parade.